 - controversial companies, which are companies that do not meet the labour, human rights, environmental and anti-corruption standards defined by the United Nations Global Compact

-One bonus is that the TOB is not applicable for the funds used in Curvo’s portfolios.
-The transaction tax is irrelevant.
+Another advantage is that the TOB is not applicable for the funds in Curvo’s portfolios.

 All your money is invested

 Curvo works with fractional shares meaning that all your money is invested.
 When buying your own ETFs, you're required to buy whole units of shares.
 For instance, VWCE just crossed the €100 price per share.
 This means that if you invest €100 per month, you won't be able to buy VWCE the first month.
 Instead, you'll have to wait the second month to buy your first share.
 And then you'll be left with a relatively large portion of cash.
 You don't encounter this issue with Curvo Growth and you can start investing from the first month, regardless of how little you invest.

 The price of using Curvo is likely more expensive than buying ETFs through a broker.
 It costs 1% “all-in” for the service, on your total investments.
 This provides you with peace of mind as rebalancing is taken care of, and fractional shares are used which means every euro you send to your portfolio is invested.
 And you can set up a direct debit to send contributions monthly and put your investments on autopilot.